Project Based Learning (PBL)

 By making learning relevant to students, they see a purpose for mastering required skills and concepts.

 At King’s, Project Based Learning is an example of the innovative teaching practices we employ to engage students in their learning.
-It encourages them to think deeply and to stretch their thinking so that they have the opportunity to reach their God-given potential.
+It exercises and develops important '21st century skills', such as communication, collaboration and creative thinking.
+PBL encourages King's students to think deeply and to stretch their thinking so that they have the opportunity to reach their God-given potential.